Monday, August 04, 2008

 - Broadband is becoming a utility service.

-- It is still not available to all Australians, rich people seems to be enjoying more.
+- It is still not available to all Australians, rich people seem to be enjoying it more.

-- Digital divide between cities and country area still exists, but difference is diminishing.
+- The digital divide between cities and country areas still exists, but the difference is diminishing.

-- Internet access on Mobile device is no where compared to countries like, Korea, Japan US & EU.
+- Internet access on Mobile devices is now here compared to countries like, Korea, Japan-US & EU.
 This suggests a great opportunity emerging for consuming online services on a mobile device (from e-commerce to m-commerce, opportunity, opportunity).

-- Being a dominant player Telstra's, hyped 3G roll out for Mobile devices seems to be not making much headway with one hour/week consumption.
-This reminds me of emerging battle between carriers for iPhone market.
+- Being a dominant player Telstra's, hyped 3G rollout for Mobile devices seems to be not making much headway with one hour/week consumption.
+This reminds me of the emerging battle between carriers for the iPhone market.

-- Online education based services might be getting lot of traction (50% of users access internet from a study room :-) this is debatable).
+- Online education-based services might be getting a lot of traction (50% of users access the internet from a study room :-) this is debatable).

-- Devices like Tivo/Apple TV still hasn't made into living room, but their is an emerging market/opportunity here.
+- Devices like Tivo/Apple TV still haven't made it into the living room, but there is an emerging market/opportunity here.

-- Online DVD Rental stores like AppleBox should work on providing more value add, as piracy in DVD is emerging.
-People are ripping/downloading more songs/CD's then Movie DVD's.
-Ripping a friends DVD is preferred instead of buying/renting.
+- Online DVD Rental stores like AppleBox should work on providing more value add, as piracy in DVDs is emerging.
+People are ripping/downloading more songs/CDs than Movie DVDs.
+Ripping a friend's DVD is preferred instead of buying/renting.

-- VOIP based calls are still not mainstream, which suggests lot more opportunity for carriers offering naked DSL.
+- VOIP-based calls are still not mainstream, which suggests a lot more opportunity for carriers offering naked DSL.

-- More people prefer internet for breaking stories, which means emerging platform like Twitter can be embedded into an online media (like fairfax) portals, definitely an opportunity here!.
+- More people prefer the internet for breaking stories, which means emerging platforms like Twitter can be embedded into online media (like Fairfax) portals, definitely an opportunity here!.

 For detailed insights into the report, it can be downloaded in PDF format from here.